Maine Marathon: History

 From 1978 through 1987, the event was known as the Casco Bay Marathon.

 The 2012 race was held on Sept.
 30, and the 2013 event was held on Oct.
 6.

 The 2020 in-person edition of the race was cancelled due to the coronavirus pandemic, with all registrants given the option of running the race virtually (and obtaining a partial refund), transferring their entry to 2021, or obtaining a full refund.

+The 2025 event surpassed 5,000 registrations, making it the largest marathon in Maine, and the second largest road race of any distance in the state after the Beach to Beacon 10K.